sumaiyamahmud/supermarket_sales_analysis/README.md

 Naypyitaw excels in Food, Electronics, and Fashion sales, demonstrating strong market performance.
 However, it falls behind in Home and Lifestyle sales.
 In contrast, Yangon City secures the top position in Home and Lifestyle purchases. 🌟🛒

 Trends in Product Categories:
-Our exploration extended to detecting trends and seasonal variations, with a specific focus on the Health and Beauty category.
+My exploration extended to detecting trends and seasonal variations, with a specific focus on the Health and Beauty category.

 ### Customer Behavior
 Customer Segmentation: